-Due to damage of Christchurch Cathedral from 6.3 magnitude earthquake, which struck the Canterbury region of New Zealand in February, efforts have been made to construct a church from cardboard.
-This new cardboard church structure has been made by Tokyo-based architectures, Shigeru Ban Architects and this church will be capable of serving the church community for next ten years at least, told by cathedral staff.
+Due to damage to Christchurch Cathedral from a 6.3 magnitude earthquake, which struck the Canterbury region of New Zealand in February, efforts have been made to construct a church from cardboard.
+This new cardboard church structure has been made by Tokyo-based architectures, Shigeru Ban Architects and this church will be capable of serving the church community for the next ten years at least, told by cathedral staff.

-Due to earth quake of 22 February in Canterbury region, the spire and part of original Christchurch cathedral tower which was built in 1864 was destroyed.
-After its destroying, only lower part of the tower is standing behind.
-This made much dangerous for people to enter in cathedral and church officials agreed to demolish the dangerous portion of its historical church structure, as reported by Wall Street Journal.
+Due to the earthquake of 22 February in the Canterbury region, the spire and part of the original Christchurch cathedral tower which was built in 1864 was destroyed.
+After its destroying, only the lower part of the tower is standing behind.
+This made it much dangerous for people to enter the cathedral and church officials agreed to demolish the dangerous portion of its historical church structure, as reported by Wall Street Journal.

-In a question asked from Ban about use of cardboards, a person who has twenty years of experience, told that it is perfect building material.
+In a question asked from Ban about the use of cardboards, a person who has twenty years of experience told that it is perfect building material.
 Cardboards are recyclable and strong enough.
-The strength of a building doesn’t depend about the strength of material used in it, told the Ban.
-Even buildings which have been developed of concrete are unsafe and will be destroyed with earthquakes.
+The strength of a building doesn’t depend on the strength of the material used in it, told the Ban.
+Even buildings that have been developed of concrete are unsafe and will be destroyed by earthquakes.

 The firm’s buildings are completely weatherproof and fire-resistant and have lasted for more than 20 years, cathedral staff said.
 When the structures’ working lives are over, they can be easily deconstructed and recycled.